present / speaking across cultures and communities

 This programme is designed for frontline public service teams who regularly engage with members of the public.
 It helps teams develop a consistent verbal style that is clear, respectful and confident across different cultural contexts.

 Whether explaining decisions, responding to complaints or engaging with diverse communities, the programme supports teams in carrying themselves with authority and empathy.
-It focuses not just on the words used, but on how they are spoken: tone, rhythm, pace, body language and presence, so every member of the team helps build trust, avoid misunderstandings and improve service outcomes.
+It focuses on tone, rhythm, pace, body language and presence alongside the words used, so every member of the team helps build trust and improve service outcomes.

 -